Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Smaller print media (eg local papers and trade press) are usually more open to negotiation.

-- Quoted ad prices include the commission an agency would take but the media owner is not obliged to pass this on.
-An agency may be able to negotiate a better rate.
+- An agency may be able to negotiate a better rate.

-Most publications will provide you with an advertising/media pack
+Most print publications will provide you with an advertising/media pack

 This gives key facts about the publication, including: